JetBrains/intellij-structural-search-for-kotlin/readme.md

-# Structural Search for Kotlin IntelliJ IDEA plugin
+# Structural Search for Kotlin IntelliJ IDEA plugin (legacy)

 Plugin that implements structural search support for the Kotlin language in IntelliJ IDEA.
+It is compatible with IDEA 2020.1 and 2020.2.

+Kotlin Structural Search support is provided by the Kotlin plugin from IDEA 2020.3.

 ## Getting started